CARTAvis/carta-archived/README.md

 ## Use Qt creator to build and debug (will complement this part later)

 Open carta.pro, then setup some build and run setting, then build.

+## Use Other IDE to build and debug

 # Build needed JavaScript UI files of CARTA